-Do you know the differences between earbuds and IEMs?
+Do you know the difference between earbuds and IEMs?
 Here’s the short answer.

 Earbuds and IEMs are rather similar in that they’re both small, portable audio devices that are inserted directly into the ear.
 The biggest difference between the two is that IEMs are inserted into the ear canal, while earbuds rest on the outer ear.